 Park National Bank Visa® Platinum Card

-- Regular Purchase APR 13.49% to 22.49%, based on creditworthiness and variable with the market based on the Prime Rate
+- Regular Purchase APR 13.49% to 22.49% variable based on creditworthiness and the Prime Rate

-- Balance Transfer APR 13.49% to 22.49%, based on creditworthiness and variable with the market based on the Prime Rate
+- Balance Transfer APR 13.49% to 22.49% variable based on creditworthiness and the Prime Rate

 - Annual Fee None